 Idioms & Expressions

-We need to open the aperture of our thinking.
+We need to widen the aperture of our search to find the right candidate.

 metaphorical